younas-bangash/MarvelApp/README.md

 1. MVVM Architectural pattern
 2. Offline Support
 3. Unit test demonstration using JUnit and Mockito
-4. UI unit test demonstartion using Espresso
+4. UI unit test demonstration using Espresso
 5. Gradle scripts for running sonarqube static code analysis, code coverage, etc.
 6. Use AndroidX for Android Support Libraries
 7. Use of The Navigation component library